holistic education child

 Classroom Vibe Structured, competitive, quiet.
 Collaborative, flexible, community-oriented.

-A 2019 meta-analysis published by the Collaborative for Academic, Social, and Emotional Learning (CASEL) found that students who participated in evidence-based SEL programs showed an 11-percentile-point gain in academic achievement compared to students who did not.
+A 2019 meta-analysis published by the Collaborative for Academic, Social, and Emotional Learning (CASEL) found that students who participated in evidence-based SEL programs showed an 11-percentile-point gain in academic achievement compared to students who didn’t.
+Current research continues to validate these findings, with updated studies from CASEL in 2025 reinforcing the significant positive correlation between SEL integration and improved academic outcomes.

-A Real-World Example: Seeing the Holistic Method in Action
+A Real-World Example: Seeing the complete Method in Action

-Potential Challenges and How Dade Schools Addresses Them
+Potential Challenges and How Dade Schools Address Them

-How Can Parents Support a “Holisticke” Approach at Home?
+How Can Parents Support a “completeke” Approach at Home?

 Frequently Asked Questions